 - English: The curriculum catalog for Heidelberg University can be viewed here: Curriculum Catalog - Heidelberg University

 - German: Das Modulhandbuch für Universtiät Heidelberg kann hier eingesehen werden: Modulhandbuch - Universität Heidelberg

-The first year of the Master’s program is dedicated to courses which establish a common core knowledge for all students, followed by lab rotations in which the student will pursue work to complete a Master’s thesis.
-During the lab rotations, students are encouraged to work with more than one of the Max Planck School MtL fellows, including those outside of Heidelberg.
+The first year of the two-year Master’s program is dedicated to courses that establish a common core knowledge for all students.
+In the second year, the program is research based.
+Students will focus on lab rotations and performing research work that will be used for a written Master’s thesis.
+Students are encouraged to work with more than one fellow from the entire MtL network, including those in locations outside of

 - Ethics in Synthetic Biology

-In addition to the classes held at Heidelberg University, students will participate in the annual summer seminars of the Max Planck School MtL together with students from the other MtL programs at Göttingen University and the Technical University of Munich.
+In addition to the classes held at Heidelberg University, students will participate in an annual Max Planck School MtL Summer School alongside students from the other MtL programs at the University of Göttingen and the Technical University of Munich.

-After successful completion of a Master’s degree at Heidelberg University, PhD candidates will continue the last three years of the program performing research with any of the MtL fellows within the network.
+After successful completion of a Master’s degree at Heidelberg University, PhD candidates will continue the last three years of the program performing research with any of the MtL fellows within the network (see Faculty page).